Music allows people to express their fears about any topic, and the end of the world (or ‘the apocalypse’) is no exception.

 Everyday is Like Sunday – Morrissey

 Have you ever been so bored you ask for death?
-Sure it’s a bit hyperbolic, but that’s how Morrissey feels in the song.
+Sure, it’s a bit hyperbolic, but that’s how Morrissey feels in the song.
 He describes Sundays as “silent and grey,” and every day is like that where he lives.
 It’s so bad that he wants the end times or a nuclear bomb to arrive and put an end to it.
 Morrissey got inspiration from the novel On the Beach by Nevil Shute, which is about people waiting for a nuclear war to take them out.
+This one also appears on our songs about Sunday list.

 A Hard Rains a Gonna Fall – Bob Dylan